mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

 **method**

 A function that is attached to an object.
-Invoking or activating the method causes the object to respond in some way, e.g. forward is the method when we say `tess.forward(100)`.
+Invoking or activating the method causes the object to respond in some way, e.g. forward is the method when we say <mark>tess.forward(100)</mark>.

 **invoke**

 An object has methods.
 We use the verb invoke to mean activate the method.
 Invoking a method is done by putting parentheses after the method name, with some possible arguments.
-So `tess.forward()` is an invocation of the forward method.
+So <mark>tess.forward()</mark> is an invocation of the forward method.

 **module**